 This is not an invitation to review my games, just a hopefully humorous set of examples!
 Also, as per our rules, Developers cannot write about their own Game.

 It’s important that the name of the game stands out in the text.
-It needs every word to be capitalized, and the title itself to be in bold.
-As an example: Dreaming Of Dana, Tales From The Unending Void, and Battle Of The Bulges.
+It capitalization based on the Dev’s use of capitals in their game’s title screen, and the title itself to be in bold.
+As an example: Dreaming of Dana, Tales from the Unending Void, and Battle of the Bulges.

 Developer names should be capitalized, but left as normal text.